wiringbits/scala-webapp-template/README.md

 - [yarn](https://yarnpkg.com) as the JavaScript package manager.
 - [ansible](https://ansible.com/) as the tool for deploying everything to a VM.
 - [nginx](https://nginx.org/en/) as the reverse proxy for handling the internet traffic, as well as the authentication mechanism for the admin portal.
-- [CircleCi](https://circleci.org) integration so that you have a way every commit gets tested.
+- [GitHub](https://github.com/features/actions) actions integration so that you have a way every commit gets tested.

 ## Features